Structuring solution selling

 James says, “First, we look at how a particular business problem is currently being addressed and how it can be addressed in a cloud environment.
-We look at cloud migration risks and roadblocks, and we break down the various costs associated with services solving for that business problem.”
+We look at server migration risks and roadblocks, and we break down the various costs associated with services solving for that business problem.”

 The costs associated with a given cloud service are added to ACTS’s Total Cost of Ownership (TCO) calculator, a data model that outlines comparable ownership costs against key competitors.
 ACTS creates additional documentation around each of the services, providing further insight into how the services fit into strategic initiatives.